 CASE PRESENTATION

 In August 2018, a 52-year-old man was referred to the Department of Oral Maxillofacial and Head–Neck Oncology at our hospital.
 The patient presented with severe pain in the left mandible for 2 mo.
 His left mandible gradually became swollen with severe pain.
 He denied a family history.
 Oral examination revealed a 6 cm × 3 cm firm and ill-defined mass on the left mandible angle and ramus.
 Other physical examination results were normal.
 Laboratory examinations such as routine blood tests, routine urine tests and urinary sediment examination, routine fecal tests, serum tumor marker measurement, and blood biochemistry revealed no obvious anomalies.
 There was a cystic lesion in cone beam computed tomography (CBCT); the left mandibular angle and ramus bone density decreased irregularly; and the lesion boundaries were unclear (Figures 1–4).
 Combined with history and CBCT images, we considered that the OOC could be cancerous.
 Therefore, we performed partial mandibulectomy.
 The diseased tissue was obtained for pathological examination and showed pleomorphic nests of squamous cells infiltrating muscles and nerves.
 The results revealed moderately differentiated squamous cell carcinoma (SCC) (Figure 5).
 We recommended the patient for subsequent chemotherapy.
-Sometimes central type oral SCC can be mistaken for odontogenic SCC.
-However, we believe that the SCC came from OOC for the following reasons: (1) the SCC arose from the primary lesion site; (2) the central type oral SCC keratinized rarely; and (3) combined with clinical and radiographic features, this case conformed more to odontogenic SCC.
+Central type oral SCC can sometimes be mistaken for odontogenic SCC.
+However, we believe that the SCC came from OOC for the following reasons: (1) the SCC arose from the primary lesion site; (2) the central type oral SCC was rarely keratinized; and (3) combined with clinical and radiographic features, this case conformed more to odontogenic SCC.
 Therefore, we were sure that the SCC arose from OOC.
-Besides, the patient had a 5-year history of osteomyelitis and mandibular cyst, with three recurrences.
+Besides, the patient had a 5-year history of osteomyelitis and mandibular cyst with three recurrences.

 On the first visit in January 2013, his left tempus and parotid region were painful and swollen for about 1 year, and pus was leaking out of the fistula.
 CBCT showed that tooth 37 was lost and the root zone of 37 and the left mandible ramus had a lower density, and the mesial tissue of the lesion area formed new bone (Figures 6–9).
-Abscess drainage and curettage of mandibular osteomyelitis were done, and we diagnosed by pathological examination osteomyelitis and mandibular cyst of the left mandible (Figure 10).
+Abscess drainage and curettage of mandibular osteomyelitis was performed, and we diagnosed osteomyelitis and mandibular cyst of the left mandible by pathological examination (Figure 10).
 After surgery, a fistula appeared in the left cheek with exudation of pale yellow pus, but the patient refused further treatment.

-The second visit (first recurrence) was in January 2015, osteomyelitis of the left mandible and fistula of the parotideomasseterica region was diagnosed by clinical examination.
-Further treatment was recommended but the patient refused.
+The second visit (first recurrence) was in January 2015, and the patient was diagnosed with osteomyelitis of the left mandible and fistula of the parotideomasseterica region by clinical examination.
+Further treatment was recommended, but the patient refused.
 After this recurrence, the disease deteriorated.
-In February 2017, the patient was admitted to our hospital again (second recurrence), but shortly afterwards, he was sent to Wuhan General Hospital of Guangzhou Military Region because of sudden precordial pain with pus leaking into the thorax.
-After the pain alleviated and other complications were cured completely, he was admitted to our hospital in June 2017.
-CBCT showed that left mandibular angle and ramus density decreased and the cyst had clear boundaries (Figures 11–14).
-Cyst curettage was done and the pathological diagnosis was OOC of the left mandible.
-The cyst component had an orthokeratinized lining (Figure 15a) and the cystic epithelium showed local mild-to-moderate proliferation (Figure 15B).
+In February 2017, the patient was admitted to our hospital again (second recurrence), but was sent to Wuhan General Hospital of Guangzhou Military Region because of sudden precordial pain with pus leaking into the thorax.
+After the pain alleviated and other complications were cured, he was admitted to our hospital in June 2017.
+CBCT showed that the left mandibular angle and ramus density decreased and the cyst had clear boundaries (Figures 11–14).
+Cyst curettage was performed and the pathological diagnosis was OOC of the left mandible.
+The cyst component had an orthokeratinized lining (Figure 15a), and the cystic epithelium showed local mild-to-moderate proliferation (Figure 15B).

 FINAL DIAGNOSIS